jdcalus/STSA-Dashboard/README.md

 ![install dashboard nodes](images/Iot-dashboard-data.png)

 ## Watson Conversation Service
-Watson Conversation only has 2 links to the dashboard.
+Watson Conversation has 2 links to the dashboard.
 This is to show how many times there is a request to a Watson Conversation service.
 To do this, we will create a link node right after the call to WCS.

 Drag the **Link** node from the palette to just above **STSA-CONV** node.